hanspoo/react-atom/README.md

 ## 1.- Nodejs installation

 The React development environment requires nodejs, which is a javascript local runtime environment.
 In production nodejs is not necessary since when building the react project for production with "yarn build", a standard, static, self contained html project is generated, without any dependencies to nodejs.
-The next instructions will refresh your repo configuration, install the curl web client, and finally the nodejs 10.
+The next instructions will refresh your repo configuration, install the curl web client, and finally nodejs 10.

 ```
 sudo apt update